gomods/athens/docs/content/faq.md

 That's most definitely not what we in the Athens community are going for, and that would harm our community if we did go down that path.

 First and foremost, Athens is an _implementation_ of the [Go Modules download API](./intro/protocol).
-Not only does the standard Go toolchain support any implementation of that API, the proxy is designed to talk to any other server that implements that API as well.
+Not only does the standard Go toolchain support any implementation of that API, the Athens proxy is designed to talk to any other server that implements that API as well.
 That allows Athens to talk to other proxies in the community.

 Finally, we're purposefully building this project - and working with the toolchain folks - in a way that everyone who wants to write a proxy can participate.